Frequently Asked Questions

 A: A typical personal training session begins with warming up for at least 5 minutes.
 During this time we talk about how the week is going, and what is going right, specifically.
 We talk about any other concerns there might be at that time.

-Then we get into the meaty portion of the session where we focus on following the set training plan that I made specifically for working towards goals.
+Then we get into the meaty portion of the personal training where we focus on following the set training plan that I made specifically for working towards goals.
 If someone wants to lose belly fat, then we work on that (usually in the form of high intensity full body movement).
 If someone wants to get stronger, we work on that (usually in the form of resistance training with compound movements).
 Each plan is made specifically per person, so there are no two alike.

 After that, we cool down, stretch, and I answer any questions there may be about nutrition, the homework, or scheduling.
 Simple!